tahayparker/CSInternalsGuide/content/pages/project-file.md

     variant: variant-a
     title: Synopsis
     text: >+
-      This section will describe your project in more
+      This section will describe your project in more technical terms.

     elementId: 'synopsis'
     styles: